-The International Committee of the Red Cross (ICRC), together with the Lebanese Red Cross (LRC), the Lebanese University (LU) and the World Health Organisation (WHO), are holding a 2-week multidisciplinary training course for managing humanitarian operations in disasters, conflicts and other crises.
+The International Committee of the Red Cross (ICRC), together with the Lebanese Red Cross (LRC), the Lebanese University (LU) and the World Health Organisation (WHO), are holding a two-week multidisciplinary training course for managing humanitarian operations in disasters, conflicts and other crises.

 The course contributes to raising technical and ethical standards for humanitarian work, and to fostering collaboration between the academic and humanitarian worlds through: